nick-kanakis/Facegram/README.md

 - Password
 - Client Credentials

-The `password` grand type is used for the communication between consumers and the API, while Client Credentials is used for service-to-service communication.
+The `password` grand type is used for the communication between consumers and the API, while `client credentials` is used for service-to-service communication.

 In order to secure the endpoints that need to be accessed only by other services we use 2 scope types: